 REDCap (Research Electronic Data Capture) and REDCap Survey are powerful software programs created by Vanderbilt University and supported by the REDCap Consortium to facilitate Institutional Review Board (IRB)-approved clinical research and basic research.
 Data collected in the course of research are managed by local instances of REDCap (which reside in the OUHSC IT Data Center), and can be analyzed by commonly used statistical packages, including SAS, Stata, SPSS, and R.

-REDCap has a flexible and fine-grained authorization matrix, allowing different members of the study team to have different levels of access (none, read-only or edit) to data entry forms, and access to database management and data export tools.
+REDCap has a flexible and fine-grained authorization matrix, allowing different members of the study team to have different levels of access (none, read-only, or edit) to data entry forms, and access to database management and data export tools.
 There are provisions to restrict access to data export to allow export of de-identified data only.

-REDCap enforces authorization granted to each user by providing and/or enabling certain functions, tabs, links and buttons according to granted privileges.
+REDCap enforces authorization granted to each user by providing and/or enabling certain functions, tabs, links, and buttons according to granted privileges.

 REDCap includes a full audit trail, recording all operations on the data, including viewing and exporting.
 The audit log records operation, date and time, and the user performing the operation, permitting review of the audit trail as necessary.

 REDCap enforces data integrity protection by design; all “databases” created by users are logical data sets on top of a relational database with built-in integrity protection controls.
-Additionally, REDCap can help to ensure data quality through use of Double Data Entry mode, forms and records locking and electronic signatures.
+Additionally, REDCap can help to ensure data quality through use of Double Data Entry mode, forms, and records locking and electronic signatures.

 Definition of Terms: